SideFx/wxTranslator/README.md

 2025-11-15: Added logic to internally generate the machine object `.MO` file without requiring external utilities like `MSGFMT`.
 Updated the macOS app.icns.
 Numerous UI changes to improve macOS compatibility.
 Discovered that the build process on macOS produces flawed info.plist files [MacOS Tahoe 26.1: FilePicker and DirPicker not working #25973](https://github.com/wxWidgets/wxWidgets/issues/25973#issuecomment-3533524803), so removed the `MACOSX_BUNDLE` option from CMakeLists.txt as a workaround.

 2025-11-16: Fixed wxListCtrl column width on macOS.
 Pre-sort filenames.
+Created release v1.0 including executables for Windows x64, Windows arm64 and macOS.